Back Cover Blurbs Can Help Sell Books

 Good memoirists don’t write books because they want to monologue about themselves for 400 pages.
 Successful biographies and memoirs translate the real-life experiences of real-life people into lessons, inspiration, and entertainment.

-The memoir/bio cover blurb introduces the subject character, summarizes relevant life experiences, and explains why the reader will find those experiences valuable and relevant to their own lives.
+The memoir/bio cover blurb introduces the subject character, summarizes relevant life experiences, and explains why the reader will find those experiences valuable and pertinent to their own lives.

 The protagonist’s story certainly sounds interesting, but what he’s selling is perspective, not personal catharsis.
-The story is a vehicle for something larger than the history of the people and events it describes—a something worth reading and thinking about.
+The story is a vehicle for something more significant than the history of the people and events it describes—something worth reading and thinking about.

 Writing the Back Cover Blurb –Who?
 What?
 When?
 Where?
 Why?